chbrown/scripts/README.md

     github-api /repos/chbrown/flickr-with-oauth/issues state=closed

+# grephistory

+Case-insensitively `grep` through `~/.bash_history`.
+All arguments are combined into a single string.

+    grephistory lein run

 # groupby-sum

 Given whitespace-separated input on STDIN with lines like `<value>\t<count>`, group by unique values and sum the counts for each group.
 Example: